netdata/netdata/collectors/ebpf.plugin/README.md

 #### File range sync

 This chart shows calls to [sync_file_range (2)](https://man7.org/linux/man-pages/man2/sync_file_range.2.html) which synchronizes file segments with disk.

-This is the most dangerous syscall to synchronize data, according to its manual.
+> Note: This is the most dangerous syscall to synchronize data, according to its manual.

 ### MD arrays